albertattard/spring-boot-camp/docs/02-data/06-custom-queries/04-update.md

        service.update( office );

-       /* The office should not be in the database, as this was deleted and the update should not succeed */ final Optional<OfficeEntity> entity = repository.findById( ENTITY.getOffice() );
+       /* The office should not be in the database, as this was deleted, and the update should not succeed */ final Optional<OfficeEntity> entity = repository.findById( ENTITY.getOffice() );
        assertThat( entity.isEmpty() ).isTrue();
      }